The Different Types Of Workers’ Compensation Benefits

 If you are permanently totally disabled, then you could most likely also be entitled to Social Security Disability Income (SSDI).
 Because Baehman Law of St. Paul also handles SSDI claims, we can assist you in recovering SSDI benefits.

 Injured on the job?
 You need to know what types of benefits you are entitled to.
-In the Twin Cities east metro area, contact workers’ compensation lawyer Jackson Baehman at 651-447-6657.
-He will explain it all to you.
+In the Twin Cities east metro area, contact the workers’ compensation lawyers at Baehman Law at 651-447-6657.
+Our attorneys will explain everything to you.